 What about using a pre-shave oil?
 Generally-speaking, while a pre-shave oil may improve a razor’s glide, problems using them with acne outweigh their benefits.
 Go ahead and try one if you want but make sure that the product specifically states that it is non-comedogenic (won’t clog pores).

-Those who shave with modern, multi-blade cartridge razors should be considered casualties in the “razor blade wars.”
+Those with acne who shave with modern, multi-blade cartridge razors should be considered casualties in the “razor blade wars.”
 Multi-blade “lift and cut” razors are a bad idea for anyone with acne.
 The more blades a razor has, the more likely those blades will irritate the skin, break pimple heads, and spread bacteria.
 If you shave with a manual razor you should use a cartridge with no more than two blades.
 This limits you (at least in the U.S.) to Gillette SkinGuard (which does NOT use the “lift and cut” method.
 See Sharpologist’s review of the SkinGuard razor), “ATRA,” “Trac II,” and “Sensor” style razors, at least for reasonably widely available products.

 Or you may want to consider using an electric razor.
 You may not get the closest shave in the world, but a shave that is not particularly close may be a reasonable trade-off for less “trauma.”